Yavuz Faruk Bakman

 Research Intern

-June 2021 – December 2021 Maryland
+June 2021 – December 2021

 Attended TrojAI competetion in UMD - UC Berkeley Team supervised by Tudor Dumitras.
 Developed novel methods using loss surface, layer similarity and trojan transferability to detect backdoored models.